Average Engagement Ring Cost: How Much Should You Spend?

 4. Shop Online

 You’re more likely to get a good price from an online retailer because they have lower overhead costs.
-Make sure you shop with a reputable jeweler and read reviews before you shop, and that the ring is certified.
+Make sure when buying an engagement ring online that it is with a reputable jeweler and read reviews before you shop.
+Most importantly, make sure the ring is certified.

 You can save money by shopping online, or you can use the information you find to negotiate a better price at a local jewelry store.
 If you decide to buy from an online retailer, make sure the ring shipment is insured and that there’s a money-back guarantee.